nlmatics/nlmatics.github.io/docs/README.md

 The lack of waiting is the key to why asynchronous programming provides a performance boost.

 To compare, here’s an example where asynchronous programming does not provide any benefits.<br></br>
-Simone and Asher are laying down bricks to build a wall.
+Simone and Asher are laying down bricks to build 1 wall.
 - Simone applies mortar to a brick and then sticks it in place, working through each brick one at a time (inefficient synchronous).
 - Asher, on the other hand, lathers mortar across the entire row of bricks, then sticks a row of bricks on top (efficient synchronous). <br></br>
 It may seem like Asher is taking an asynchronous approach since she starts lathering the mortar of the next brick before finishing sticking the first brick.
 However, the concept of an asynchronous approach requires that there is **waiting** involved, and there is no waiting in this case.
 Simone and Asher are just constantly lathering mortar and laying bricks down.